 Schema Action Reports

-Like Schema Visitor Reports, Schema Action Reports are generated by the Schema setup for events included in your plugin, or by custom event tracking code that you put into place manually.
-Action reports will be generated as soon as the custom event is defined in your schema.
+Like Schema Visitor Reports, Schema Action Reports are generated by the Schema setup for events included in your plugin, AppConnect App, or by custom event tracking code that you put into place manually.
+A basic Schema setup and Schema Action reports will be generated as soon as the custom event is sent to Woopra, but these can be further defined in your schema.
 The organization and formatting of any related properties in these reports depends on the aggregation type.

 If you are tracking

-payment as a custom event, Woopra will instantly create an action report for the payments you’ve received as soon as you define the
+payment as a custom event, Woopra will instantly create an action report for the payments you’ve received as soon as the

 If you include an associated property with the custom event, you can choose to define a sub-report from this property data below the custom event, or represent the property data as an ‘Amount’ column in the parent report, or track the data without graphically displaying it, defined by the aggregation you select.